Kurento/kurento/README.md

 http-server
 ```

-Finally, open this URL in your browser: http://localhost:8080/
+Finally, open http://localhost:8080/ in your browser to access to the demo.

 Take into account that demos with Generators (kurento-faceoverlay-generator,
 kurento-recorder-filter-generator, and so on) require [co] (generator based
-flow-control for nodejs).
-In these demos, the experimental JavaScript
+flow-control for [Node.js] and browser).
+In these demos, the experimental
-support must be enabled.
-In Chrome, this can done in this configuration page:
+JavaScript support must be enabled.
+In Chrome, this can done in the flags
+configuration page:

 chrome://flags/#enable-javascript-harmony